 TOGETHER WE DEMAND SCRUTINY OF NATIONAL GRID’S DAMAGING CONNECTION PROPOSALS THAT IGNORE THE SUFFOLK COAST & HEATHS AONB AND SUFFOLK’S COMMUNITIES, TOURISM INDUSTRY AND BUSINESSES

 At the beginning of 2022 SASES committee voted to register SASES as a limited company.
-It is hoped this will ensure the campaign which has endured 4 years will be best placed to deal with future developments.
+This will ensure the campaign which has now endured around 7 years of energy chaos will be best placed to deal with future developments.

 Substation Action Save East Suffolk Limited, is registered in England and Wales.

 Company number: 13790115 – Registered Office SASES LTD, Moor Farm, Nr Friston, Saxmundham IP17 1NH